mocleiri/ks-bundled-run/Readme.md

 $ docker logs -f ks-with-rice-bundled
 ```

+# Accessing KS Web Interface

-Once its running you will want to know its IP address.
+Once ks-with-rice-bundled has finished starting up you will want to know its IP address.
 This can be determined by running the **docker inspect** command.

 ```
 $ docker inspect ks-with-rice-bundled | grep IP